clonezer/xCoba/README.md

 ### How to use:

-just run the python script wit the project as parameter:
+just run the python script with path to project folder as parameter in Terminal:

 ```
 python xcoba.py 'path_to_project'